 In contrast, NAS are a narrowing of the biliary duct system at any site outside of the biliary tree and proximal to the biliary anastomosis, this can be both extra-hepatic and intra-hepatic.
 The pathophysiology remains largely unknown, however, fibrosis following injury to the biliary epithelium is the proposed pathological process for the development of NAS.
 Macroangiopathy and microangiopathy are two proposed etiologies of NAS.
 Those NAS occurring within the first year of transplant are thought to be associated with hepatic artery thrombosis (HAT), those that occur without HAT are often referred to as ischemic type biliary lesions (ITBL).
 The incidence of NAS is varied, with 1% - 20% incidence reported in the literature[9].
 NAS are complex due to their location, often occurring in multiples and are longer in length.
 Due to complicated management issues, morbidity and mortality related to NAS is higher compared with AS[10].
 Known risk factors for NAS formation include hepatic artery thrombosis, chronic ductopenic rejection, ABO incompatibility, primary sclerosing cholangitis (primary pathology), donation after circulatory death donors (DCD), prolonged use of vasopressors, older age of donor, preservation injury and prolonged cold and warm ischemia times[5,11].
 Endoscopic treatment methods, including ERCP with balloon dilatation and stenting, are also used to treat NAS, however, patients often require multiple treatments with a reported 50% - 75% success rate[5,12].
 Secondary graft loss is common with up to 50% of patients experiencing graft loss and either requiring re-transplant or succumb to their illness whilst waiting for a life-saving re-transplant[13-15].

-The aim of this study was to identify risk factors associated with the formation of biliary strictures post orthotopic liver transplantation in the state of Queensland, Australia over a 10-year period.
+The aim of this study was to identify risk factors and clinical indicators associated with the formation of biliary strictures post orthotopic liver transplantation in the state of Queensland, Australia over a 10-year period.
 In addition to this, the study aimed to investigate potential post-transplant surveillance methods that could be used to identify patients at risk of biliary stricture formation.

 MATERIALS AND METHODS